mbodart/design/ControlFlow.md

    an unconditional branch back to the top, making the loop one instruction shorter.

+One instruction may not seem like a lot, but in the code in this example, this optimization gives a 40% speedup on the machine I'm typing this on (measured over multiple runs).
+The moral: there are reasons why compiler writers think about branches a lot.

 Also, this isn't just an LLVM thing; GCC does the same thing (where it's called "loop header cloning"), and I'm familiar with several other C/C++ compilers that do this too.